-He will speak about it at Natural Products Expo West, 11:30 a.m. on Friday, March 8, in Platinum Ballroom 6 at the Anaheim Marriott.
-Here, Esselstyn shares how the diet made its way into Whole Foods and how you can promote its merits to your customers.
+Rip Esselstyn will speak at Natural Products Expo West 2012 on Friday, March 9 at 11:30 a.m., Anaheim Marriot Platinum Ballroom 6.
+Here, he shares how the diet made its way into Whole Foods Market.

 NFM: Why did you start eating this way?

-RE: I discovered this diet because my father had conducted groundbreaking research showing you can not only halt but actually reverse heart disease by eating a plant-based diet.
+RE: I discovered this diet because my father had conducted revolutionary, groundbreaking research showing you can not only halt, but actually reverse, heart disease by eating a plant-based diet.
 President Clinton cited my father as his inspiration to begin eating this way to address his clogged arteries.
 Heart disease is the number-one killer of Americans, but it doesn’t have to be.
 This is a food-created disease.

 NFM: How did you get involved with Whole Foods?

 RE: [Whole Foods CEO] John Mackey went on his own health journey and discovered the power of food.
 The more he read, the more he realized that it’s not a better medicine or another surgical procedure that will help people—food is the missing link.
-In January 2010, he started a healthy-eating initiative at Whole Foods and brought me on board as a partner.
-I teach people about the exciting, often unrealized connection between health and food, but that’s just one of the relationships I have with the chain.
-Whole Foods licensed the terms Engine 2 and plant strong to use on its private-label foods.
-In 2012, it began rolling out a line of healthy Engine 2–approved products—pasta sauces, frozen entrées, cereals and more.
+In January 2010, he started a healthy-eating initiative at the store and brought me on board as a partner.
+I teach people about the exciting, often unrealized connection between health and food, but that’s just one of the relationships I have with the store.
+Whole Foods licensed the names Engine 2 and plant strong to use on its private-label foods.
+In 2012, we’re going to start rolling out a line of healthy Engine 2–approved products—pasta sauces, frozen entrées, salad dressings, cereals and more.

 NFM: How important are retailers in helping customers get healthy?